nervosnetwork/mercury/core/rpc/README.md

 ### Type `SinceConfig`

-The [since rule](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0017-tx-valid-since/0017-tx-valid-since.md)  is used to prevent a transaction to be spent before a certain block timestamp or a block number
+The [since rule](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0017-tx-valid-since/0017-tx-valid-since.md)  is used to prevent a transaction to be mined before a certain block timestamp or a block number

 Fields